slamora/brackets-wiki/How to Use Brackets.md

 Brackets hasn't hit 1.0 yet, but it's getting close - so feel free to give it a spin and let us know what's missing!

-Updates are released about twice a month.
+Updates are released about once a month.

 The Basics